AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups

 The X-ray images for the XMM-subsample used in this work are shown in Fig. \ref{zoo1}.
 The size of the spectral extraction regions (green dashed ellipses) are listed in Table \ref{table: Observations}.

-\section{AXES-2MRS Group Catalogue}
+\section{AXES-2MRS group catalogue}

 In Table\ref{tab:catalogue_columns} we describe the X-ray properties of the Full AXES-2MRS Group catalogue.
 Source flux and luminosities are based on RASS data.
 The optical properties of the groups are calculated only for groups with at least 5 clean members.
 The redshifts are reported in the CMB frame, using the catalogues of \cite{tempel18}. {The catalogues described in Table C.1 are only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/ .}

 \end{appendix}